yhinai/clippy/GROK_JARVIS_PARADIGM.md

 The "Grok Jarvis" track mandates the use of the Grok API.
 Clippy utilizes Grok as the central reasoning engine, leveraging its specific strengths in "wit" and reasoning.

 ### 5.1 Model Strategy
-*   **Grok-4 (Reasoning):** Used for the primary "Ask Clippy" interface.
+*   **Grok-4-1 Fast Reasoning:** Used for the primary "Ask Clippy" interface.
 Its "Thinking" mode allows it to plan complex actions (e.g., "Find the last 3 emails from John and summarize them").
-The 128k+ context window allows Letta to load significant chunks of history when necessary.
+The 2M+ context window allows Letta to load significant chunks of history when necessary.
 *   **Grok-2 Vision:** Dedicated to the screen analysis pipeline.
-*   **Grok-4-mini:** Used for background "maintenance" tasks to save cost and latency.
+*   **Grok-4-1 Fast Non-Reasoning:** Used for background "maintenance" tasks and real-time chat to save cost and latency.
 For example, a background job runs every hour to summarize the scratchpad memory block into the human block, consolidating short-term observations into long-term facts.

 ### 5.2 Dynamic System Prompt Engineering
 To achieve the "Nostalgic 90s" persona while maintaining functionality, we employ Context Engineering.
 The system prompt is not static; it is dynamically assembled by Letta for each turn.